ISTQB Interview Questions and Answers

 18Q) What are the Advantages of ISTQB Certifications?

 Ans: It is a known fact that the common practices generally lag behind the best practices by around 25 - 30 years.
 The basic advantage of ISTQB certifications is that these are aimed at bringing the common practices to the level of best practices.
 ISTQB certifications are of International nature, whose certificate is recognized in several countries across various continents.
 Since the syllabus of ISTQB certification exams is targeted to various concepts & techniques having a real-world application, the ISTQB certification carries the respect of the highest order among the international community.
 ISTQB certification means an automatic certificate of sound practical knowledge & high caliber of the certified professional.
 This is certainly regarded as a golden feather in the cap of the certified person.
 Due to great respect commanded by the ISTQB certification in the trade, it helps the aspirants in shaping their career path.
 ISTQB certification provides a rock-solid foundation for professional growth to the certified person.
 ISTQB delivers value to the software testing profession itself.

 19Q) What are the Salient Features of the Foundation Level (CTFL) Exam?

 Ans: It is a Knowledge-Based Exam.
 The aspirant need not have any prior experience.
 No re-certification is required after some time since the certificate remains valid for the whole life.
 The Syllabus is very well structured & easy to understand.

 This certification signifies that the:

--Aspirant is committed to the software testing as a profession
+-Aspirant is committed to software testing as a profession

 -Aspirant is very well conversant with various concepts and terminology of testing.

--Aspirant is able to use the specialized techniques like code coverage analysis, boundary values analysis & Equivalence partitioning etc.
+-Aspirant is able to use specialized techniques like code coverage analysis, boundary values analysis & Equivalence partitioning, etc.